 Standardization and Organization

 The key to streamlining any contract management process is to focus on standardization and organization.
-To standardize the contracting process, a company should rely on well-written templates as much as possible.
+To standardize the contract lifecycle management, a company should rely on well-written templates as much as possible.
 By having a set of pre-negotiated terms and conditions, it is much faster and easier to enter into subsequent contracts and the management team will know what to expect when it comes to managing the portfolio.
 In addition, having a specific management approach in place that governs each phase of the contract lifecycle can help simplify the negotiation and drafting of contracts, as well as the ensuing management process post-execution.
-By already having a standardized and organized management method, it should be fairly easy to transition to using contract management software.
+By already having a standardized and organized management method, it should be fairly easy to transition to using contract lifecycle management software.

 Allocation of Tasks and Time